 In this year’s election, 5 states- Arizona, Mississippi, Montana, New Jersey, and South Dakota- all legalized marijuana in some way.

 What Does ‘MORE’ Stand For?

 The Marijuana Opportunity Reinvestment and Expungement Act, in case you were curious!
 It’s a name that celebrates the main tenets of the bill.
-Namely, that damage done while marijuana is illegal must be undone (as much as possible) when it is decriminalized.
+Namely, the damage done while marijuana is illegal must be undone (as much as possible) when it is decriminalized.

-Why is the MORE Act So Important?
+Why Is the MORE Act So Important?